 Leadership for College and Career Readiness -- This white paper fully describes the ten essential leadership shifts necessary to support enhancing student career readiness in schools.

 Overwhelm School Inertia -- This white paper shares leadership practices to Reshape School Culture to Truly Reflect College AND Career Readiness.
 As schools embrace the goal of preparing students for college and careers, their leaders must engage in the task of reshaping school culture.

 CTE Instructional Leadership - The resource focuses on how leaders can use relationships and reflection to raise student achievement in technical and academic skills.
 The book includes 20 chapters on relevant topics for CTE including videos, and links to activities, and further resources.
 Download the iBook format of CTE Instructional Leadership.
 Download a PDF version of the iBook CTE Instructional Leadership which explores the unique challenges of instructional leadership for CTE programs in high school.
 Use the online versions of the Quad D Leadership Personal Survey and Organization Survey to learn more about Quadrant D Leadership and reflect on your organization and your personal style.

 Association for Career & Technical Education (ACTE) maintains a CTE Clearinghouse: Leadership/Administrator DevelopmentCTE Clearinghouse: Leadership/Administrator Development which lists articles and publications addressing many CTE leadership challenges.

-CTE Administrative Leadership: 10 Things to Know by John Foster, Clyde Hornberger, Delmas Watkins
+- CTE Admin Leadership: 10 MORE Things to Know by E. Bouquillon, J. Foster, C. Hornberger, and D. Watkins